leoleils/huaweicloud-solution-gameflexmatch/README_EN.md

  *  The solution runs on Huawei cloud services.
 Resources involved include ECS, IMS, OBS, VPC, and CES.
 MySQL ，Redis and InfluxDB are used.
- *  For details about front-end and back-end deployment, see.doc/deployment/deployment-guide-CN.md
+ *  For details about front-end and back-end deployment, see.[doc/deployment/deployment-guide-CN.md](doc/deployment/deployment-guide-EN.md)
+ *  For details about the parameters required during the deployment, see.[doc/build/param-annotation.md](/doc/build/param-annotation-EN.md)

 ## Usage Guide ##

- *  For details about the console user guide, see.[/doc/user-guide/gameflexmatch-user-guide-en](doc/user-guide/gameflexmatch-user-guide-EN.md)
+ *  For details about the console user guide, see [/doc/user-guide/gameflexmatch-user-guide-EN.md](doc/user-guide/gameflexmatch-user-guide-EN.md)
- *  For details about how to create an application image, see.[doc/build/make-image-guide.md](/doc/build/make-image-guide.md)
- *  For details about the parameters required during the deployment, see.[doc/build/param-annotation.md](/doc/build/param-annotation-EN.md)

 ## Application Access Guide ##

  *  Apps can be hosted on GameFlexMatch in gRPC mode.
 For details about the interface and access process, see [doc/developer/developer_guide_EN.md](doc/developer/developer_guide_EN.md)
- *  For details about the example of application hosting access, see.`/demo`The Table of Contents
+ *  For details about the example of application hosting access, see.`/demo`

 ## Reference ##